 If you have quality content guided by a comprehensive strategy, a fraction of those trillion people could be clicking on your links.
 In the business-to-business (B2B) world, content is a powerful bridge between you and your customers.
 And it gets results: About 50% of marketers said they successfully nurtured their target audience with content, 60% said it built customer loyalty, and 42% said it generated revenue.

-You can create content that achieves your marketing goals with a B2B content marketing strategy built for 2022 and beyond.
+You can create content that achieves your marketing goals with a B2B content marketing strategy built for savvy modern consumers.

 What is a B2B content marketing strategy?